Automation for developers and maintainers¶

 Aditional options¶

 Generates dedicated application images defined in targets-release-apps.yaml.
-This file is autogenerated from targets-release-apps.template.
-(You always edit template)
+This file is automatically generated from image-info.json by the generate-targets workflow.

 Images generation can be customized: